robogeek42/agon_sped/README.md

 sped.bas is a simple sprite editor.
 Work in progress
 Currently works in mode 8 with 64 colours and only works with a single frame of a 16x16 sprite/bitmap

+## mode3_cols
+mode3_cols.bas
+Shows all the colours available in MODE8 (and any 64 colour mode) Alongside my name for the colour - these are approximated from the standard HTML colour names.

+## modetest.bas
+Cycle through 32 modes (0-31) printing a hash in the 64 colours.
+Primarily to see how the colour codes map in each of the modes.

+## stars
+stars.bas
+Vertical scrolling stars in basic using double buffered mode